 Do they make good pets?

 The Vasa parrots have been known to be amazing pets because of their fun and mischievous nature.
 These birds are very intelligent and they easily form a bond with their owners.
-Unlike some other parrots that bond with a single member of the family, the Vasa parrots form a good relationship with everyone.
+Unlike some other parrots that only bond with a single member of the family, the Vasa parrots form a good relationship with everyone.

 These birds are quite easy to nurture and once given enough time and care, they can make amazing companions.
 Vasa parrots thrive in a family setting and are very active when given enough room to move in.